 I hope you enjoyed the oil painting demo | The Old Window!

 For further instruction you may enjoy my eBook titled: Creating a Sense of Place in Landscape Painting.

 The Old Window painting and two below were featured in one of my eBay auctions.
-If you would like to receive notices about future auctions, be sure to sign up to receive my periodic update newsletter or you can visit my profile page to see if I have any current listings.
+If you would like to receive notices about future auctions, be sure to sign up to receive my periodic update newsletter.

 “Little Fellow” 12×9 Oil by Byron copyright 2015 click here for a larger view

 The Old Wagon 12×12 canvas size 8.5×8.5 image size by Byron copyright 2015.Click here for a larger view.